 My typical duties include planning, distributing, reviewing, and managing HR-related projects.
 I read, write, and edit a lot.
 I also train staff and standardize processes to increase the efficiency of our work.

-The ever-changing world of statewide HR policies and procedures can make the job challenging at times.
+The job can be challenging due to the ever-changing world of statewide HR policies and procedures.
 However, I really like my work because it utilizes a lot of my talents and skills.

 Why do you enjoy the outdoors?